-The idea of a pillar page, or what I’ve always called a core page, is to increase your topic authority by creating an in-depth piece of content that covers as many aspects of that specific topic as possible.
-Brian Dean has been using the strategy with great success for years.
-To see an example of one of his pages click here.
+The idea of a pillar page, or what I’ve always called a core page, is to increase your topical authority by creating an in-depth piece of pillar content that covers as many aspects of a specific broad topic as possible.
+Brian Dean has been using the strategy to create content pillars with great success for years.
+To see an example of one of Brian Dean’s pillar pages here.

-As you see on this page, there is a ton of content, broken into multiple sections (chapters).
+As you see in Brian Dean’s content pillar example, it includes a ton of high-quality content, broken into multiple sections (chapters).
 But the idea is to give as much information as you can around a topic to show your authority to your users and the search engines.

 Hey, thanks so much for checking out this video.
 If this is your first time watching, I want to say welcome.
 If you’ve been watching a while, hey, welcome back.
 If you haven’t yet subscribed, please hit the button to subscribe now.
 We would love to have you join our community.

-Topics you can think of as the meta-category.
+To understand the difference between topics and keywords, think of topics as the meta-category.
 The top category.
 The big thought.
 We can have a topic like SEO.
 Let’s say we have this topic.
 Now, this is our big idea.
 This is something that we want to be known for, something that we want to do.
-Underneath this, we are going to have things like local SEO, or things like search marketing.
-We’re going to have things like Google.
-These are all key words and terms that are now related to this meta topic, this main topic.
+Underneath this, we are going to have relevant content related to SEO, such as local SEO or search marketing.
+We’re going to have relevant topics like Google and semantic SEO.
+These are all keywords and terms that are now related to this meta topic, which we could use as a main pillar page topic.

 In Google, when they’re looking for authority figures on ideas, they want to know that you’re a topic expert.
 Yes, you want to be a niche expert as well and maybe this is going to be your focus over here.
 Then, there’s going to be subcategories under there.
 What they’re looking for, is do you know what you’re talking about.
-One of the ways that they do that, is they look at the content.
-They look to see whether or not that your keywords and the content that you’re writing about matches the topic authority of what you’re talking about.
+One of the ways that they do that, is they look at the content in the entire topic cluster.
+They look to see whether or not your keywords and the content that you’re writing about matches the topical authority of what you’re talking about.

 Since Hummingbird was released and Google began to focus more on topics and more on relational search or search that’s more contextual, we have been focusing our SEO strategies on our services pages, on what we would call our core page, which is the exact same thing as a pillar page.
-These are pages that prove your topic authority and help the user better understand.
-A pillar page is not really a high-level piece of content.
-It’s more in that consideration, more in that middle of the buyer’s page.
+These are pages that prove your topical authority and help the user better understand.
+A pillar page is not really a high-level piece of content at the top of the funnel.
+It’s more in that consideration stage, more in the middle of the buyer’s journey.
 It’s going to add a lot more context.
 It’s also going to help that user take the next step into building that relationship with you.

-What you want to do is have these pages on your site that display topic authority and then you want to build relationships between those pages and other related pieces of content.
-Again, let's take a look at how this strategy works.
+What you want to do is have these pages on your site that display topical authority and then you want to build relationships between those pages and other related pieces of content such as blog posts.
+Let’s take a look at how the pillar page topic-based SEO strategy works.

 If you’ve got a website, you’ve got a number of pages.
 Right?
 You’ve got your home page, about, services, and content.
 Underneath your services pages, you’re going to have probably what you’re known for.
 I’m just going to use what we do as an example because it’s going to be easier for me and I hope it still makes sense to you.
 We’ve got SEO, we’ve got inbound, and we’ll also say analytics.

 Let’s talk a little bit about how that all flows together.
 So, you’ve created this pillar page and you’ve created this really in-depth piece of content that you want to ultimately drive your users to.
-A pillar page’s goal isn’t to move people to a blog, it’s to move people deeper into that page and hopefully take some action.
+A pillar page’s goal isn’t to drive people to your blog content, it’s to move people deeper into that page and hopefully take some action.
 This can be your pillar page.

 That is going to raise the visibility of these blog pages.
-The authority of these blog pages, which then is going to pass that authority to the pillar page as well.
+Building out pillar pages and linking the content within topic clusters will increase the authority of the blog pages in this content cluster, which then is going to pass that authority to the pillar page as well.
 Alone, this pillar page should be attracting tons of links as well.
-If it is a really good piece of content and it’s being marketed well and distributed well, it’s going to increase in value which in return has the potential to increase the value of all your other content.
+If it is a really good piece of content and it’s being marketed well and distributed well, it’s going to increase in value which in return has the potential to increase the value of all your other related content.

-This really starts to work in a very cyclical way and it needs to all be integrated to each other.
+Topic-based SEO really starts to work in a very cyclical way and the pages need to be integrated with your overall SEO and content marketing strategies.
 You can’t just put one page up and spend a lot of time creating this content and hope that people are going to find it and link to it.
 You may have people on social.
 Great.
 Push it out to social.
-Use it in your newsletter, but make sure you’re doing the other things.
+Use it in your newsletter, but make sure you’re distributing your content on all the relevant marketing channels.
 Make sure that the technical side of it is done right, that the content is well written, that it’s easy to read, that it’s digestible, that it’s contextual, and then make sure that you have the links in place.

-We have a lot of SERP features now that we have access to in creating content that’s very high quality but also answers the questions that people are looking for answers to.
-You have a possibility to get in front of them and really drive them towards connecting with your business and building that relationship.
+We have a lot of SERP features now that we have access to by creating content that’s very high quality and answers your audience’s specific search queries.
+Using pillar pages and topic clusters in your SEO and content strategy improves your chances of getting in front of your prospective customers and really driving them towards connecting with your business and building that relationship.

 Again, the goal of the pillar page isn’t just traffic.
-It’s to educate somebody and push them further down the buyer’s journey so that they can make an informed decision about whether or not to do business with your business.
+It’s to improve your user experience and to educate your audience on your core topics.
+Ultimately, it will lead them further down the buyer’s journey so that they can make an informed decision about whether or not to do business with you.

 If you have any questions, I would love to continue the conversation.
 Comment below or shoot us an email.
 We would love to continue this conversation.
 Until next time, Happy Marketing.